microsoft/react-native-windows-samples/docs/ReactNativeHost-api-windows.md

 This is the main entry-point to create a react-native instance.
-The `ReactNativeHost` object exists to configure the instance using [`ReactInstanceSettings`](ReactInstanceSettings) before its loaded, as well as enabling control of when to load the instance. <br/>_In the future more lifecycle events will be added to this object to provide better information on when an instance is loaded and unloaded._
+The `ReactNativeHost` object exists to configure the instance using [`ReactInstanceSettings`](ReactInstanceSettings) before its loaded, as well as enabling control of when to load the instance.
+_In the future more lifecycle events will be added to this object to provide better information on when an instance is loaded and unloaded._

 ## Properties
 ### InstanceSettings